floating image button

 Post-Presentation Feedback

-Our IA course instructor told us that our two-phased approach "stood out" among the groups.
-This was encouraging as we presented later in the schedule and we knew that the Textile Museum Board members would have seen 15+ groups discuss their suggestions for revamping the IA.
+Our instructor noted our two-phased approach "stood out" among the groups presenting to the museum board.
+This was encouraging as we presented later in the schedule and they would have seen 15+ groups discuss their suggestions for revamping the IA.

 “Loved giving us multiple options; to give us a short-term solution, really thoughtful for our current situation.”